 3) What will I gain from the trip?
 This is as varied as the different personalities that travel.
 Everyone leaves Haiti profoundly touched by the people and their level of poverty.
 The trip can be a life changing event as your priorities, ideas of social justice, and the realization that people you have met, not just pictures on TV, are living in poverty.
 You will gain more than you give.

 4) What preparation is required before the trip?
-All first travelers are required to attend 3-4 preparation sessions with Paula Mulqueen, RN.
+All first time travelers are required to attend an orientation with a member of the FIH board

 5) Do you have to be a doctor or nurse?
 No. Anyone who travels on a medical trip is put to work during the clinic.
 No prior medical training is required.
 Jobs include obtaining intake information from patients, working in the pharmacy, and crowd control to ensure proper patient flow.